xinwenfu/VChat_KSTET_Multi/README.md

     * ```s_readline();```: Return the line from the server
     * ```s_string("KSTET ");```: Specifies that we start each message with the *String* KSTET
     * ```s_string_variable("*");```: Specifies a String that we will mutate over, we can set it to * to say "any" as we do in our case
-4. Use the Spike Fuzzer
+4. Use the Spike Fuzzer as shown below
 	```
 	$ generic_send_tcp <VChat-IP> <Port> <SPIKE-Script> <SKIPVAR> <SKIPSTR>